Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: Auto-Regressive Approximations to Non-stationary Time Series

 \section{Auto-Regressive Approximations to Non-stationary Time Series}

 In this section, we establish a general AR approximation theory for a non-stationary time series $\{x_{i,n}\}$ under mild assumptions related to its covariance structure.
 Specifically, in Section \ref{sec:nonzeromeandiscussion}, we study general non-stationary time series.
 In Section \ref{sec:arappoximate}, we investigate the special case of locally stationary time series where the covariance structure is assumed to be smoothly time-varying.
 Before proceeding to our main results, we pause to introduce two mild assumptions.
-Till the end of the paper, unless otherwise specified, we omit the subscript $n$ and simply write $x_i \equiv x_{i,n}$.

-First, in order to avoid erratic behavior of the AR approximation, the smallest eigenvalue of the time series covaraince matrix should be bounded away from zero.
+First, in order to avoid erratic behavior of the AR approximation, the smallest eigenvalue of the time series {covariance} matrix should be bounded away from zero.
 For stationary time series, this is equivalent to the uniform positiveness of the spectral density function which is widely used in the literature.
 Further note that the latter assumption is mild and frequently used in the statistics literature of covariance and precision matrix estimation; see, for instance, \cite{cai2016, chen2013, Yuan2010} and the references therein.
-In this paper we shall call this \emph{uniformly-positive-definite-in-covariance (UPDC)} condition and formally summarize it as follows. \begin{assu}[UPDC] For all $n \in \mathbb{N}, $ we assume that there exists a universal constant $\kappa>0$ such that
+In this paper we shall call this \emph{uniformly-positive-definite-in-covariance (UPDC)} condition and formally summarize it as follows. \begin{assu}[UPDC] For all {sufficiently large} $n \in \mathbb{N}, $ we assume that there exists a universal constant $\kappa>0$ such that { } where $\lambda_n(\cdot)$ is the smallest eigenvalue of the given matrix and $\operatorname{Cov}(\cdot)$ is the covariance matrix of the given vector. \end{assu}